George Chin

-George Chin is a Canadian retired ice hockey right wing who won consecutive National Championships with Michigan.
+George Edward Chin (July 28, 1929 – November 28, 2023) was a Canadian ice hockey right wing who won consecutive National Championships with Michigan.

 Career

 Charles and Rose Chin, operators of Chin's Restaurant in Lucknow, Ontario, had fourteen children together.
 All eleven of their sons grew up playing hockey but three of the boys demonstrated a tremendous amount of talent.
-In September 1944 Albert (17), Bill (16) and George (15) all attended the Toronto Maple Leafs' training camp and put on a show for the spectators.
+They played as a line for the Lucknow Maple Leafs with George at left wing, Bill at right wing and Albert (Abe) at centre.
+In September 1944 Albert (17), Bill (16) and George (15) all attended the Toronto Maple Leafs' training camp and played exhibition games for the Leafs.
 Despite being smaller and younger than most of the other players, the three boys had reports from the Toronto Daily Star claiming: "They'll be ready for the big time before long."
 Curiously, all three boys remained unsigned by the Leafs as well as the Detroit Red Wings, who had also shown interest.
 Undeterred, George and his brothers continued on with their junior careers.
 George became an inaugural member of the Windsor Spitfires and later was a member of the Chatham Maroons when it won the Turner Cup in 1950.

 With no offers from NHL teams, Chin accepted a scholarship from Michigan and began attending classes in the fall of 1950.
 After a year with the freshman team, Chin became a major contributor for the defending champion Wolverines and helped the team return to the NCAA tournament.
 Chin led Michigan in scoring for the championship, scoring two goals and two assists as the Wolverines won their third title.
 His offensive punch got him a place on the NCAA All-Tournament First Team.
 Michigan repeated as champions in 1953, with Chin again leading the team in postseason scoring, mostly on the strength of his five points against Boston University.

 In his senior season the Wolverines reached the tournament for the seventh consecutive year and were one of the favorites to win the tournament.
 In the semifinal against Rensselaer Chin was held scoreless for the first time in his postseason career and the Wolverines fell to the underdog Bachelors 4–6.
 The team destroyed their hotel room that night and then beat up Boston College in the consolation game with Chin contributing a goal and an assist.
 Despite the sour end, Chin ended his career as one of Michigan's top players, scoring 55 goals and 67 assists in three seasons.
 In six tournament games he scored 5 goals and added 7 assists for one of the best frozen four totals in NCAA history.
 Chin played one year of professional hockey after graduating, scoring 75 points for the Nottingham Panthers in 1954–55.
 After ending his playing career Chin moved to Alberta and worked in the oil industry.

-He was inducted into the Michigan Dekers Hall of Fame in 1977 and was named as the 36th best player in the history of Michigan ice hockey in 2018.
+Chin was inducted into the Michigan Dekers Hall of Fame in 1977 and was named as the 36th best player in the history of Michigan ice hockey in 2018.